Skills

 - Training fundamentals: loss functions, optimisers, regularisation, monitoring and early stopping

-- TensorFlow / Keras: model definition, training, evaluation
+- TensorFlow / Keras / Pytorch: model definition, training, evaluation

 Evaluation, interpretability & reporting